sct-pipeline/multiparametric-fixed-fov/README.md

   - `PATH_DATA`: Absolute path to the DATA folder.
 E.g.: `/Users/bob/data`
   - `SUBJECTS`: List of subjects to analyze.
 If you want to analyze all subjects in the `PATH_DATA` folder, then comment this variable.
+  - `METRICS_VERT_LEVEL`: Vertebral levels to compute MRI metrics from.
+For example, if you want to extract metrics from levels 2, 3, 4 and 5, set this variable as `METRICS_VERT_LEVEL="2,3,4,5"`.
   - `PATH_RESULTS`: Path where results will be stored.
 Default is: `$PATH_DATA/results`
   - Superior-Inferior (S-I) location of the center of FOV: Uncomment **only one** of the following variables, depending if the FOV is centered at a disc or at